External economies arises essentially from_________

 External economies are the benefits a firm derives from concentration or localisation of industries in a particular area or the benefits a firm enjoys from increase in its output and decrease in cost as a result of the kind of assistance it derives from other firms.

-Which of the following is a form of business enterprise? ...
+Which of the following is a characteristic of private limited liability company? ...